 Please contact us or call us on 13 8332 to change your email address.

 My Credit File from Equifax does not include a credit score, however, Equifax has a range of products that can provide you with your Equifax credit report, your Equifax Score, as well as a range of other features.
 Find out more about these services.

 If you believe information on your credit report is incorrect you can have it investigated by the credit provider or Equifax for free.
 Search our list of common creditor contacts or you can use the corrections process from Equifax.

 If you wish to submit a correction request with Equifax, you will require specific details of the entries you are disputing such as the date the entry was listed on your credit file, account/reference numbers and amounts.
 Please ensure you have the details of all dispute entries before proceeding with the submission of a correction request.
 If you do not have a current copy of your Equifax credit report or the specific details of the disputed entries, you may not able to complete the correction request form.

 Your credit report contains confidential personal information that should not be accessed by anyone else without your permission.
 In order to help keep this information secure, Equifax has password protected the file.

 The PDF attachment is designed for viewing through your computer.
 Some mobile devices are not compatible with password protected PDF files.
 To open your Equifax credit report you may need a PDF reader app which can be downloaded from your app store.
 The PDF app may provide the ability to open password protected PDF's.
 There are various apps available depending on mobile operating system.
 Please visit your app store to determine which app is best for you.

 We are sorry you want to leave us!
-If you would like to cancel your annual subscription to My Credit Alert you can do so in one of two ways:
+If you would like to cancel your cancel your subscription you can do so in one of two ways: